Rib (aeronautics)

-In an aircraft, ribs are forming elements of the structure of a wing, especially in traditional construction.
+In an aircraft, ribs are forming elements of the airframe structure of a wing, especially in traditional construction.

 By analogy with the anatomical definition of "rib", the ribs attach to the main spar, and by being repeated at frequent intervals, form a skeletal shape for the wing.
 Usually ribs incorporate the airfoil shape of the wing, and the skin adopts this shape when stretched over the ribs.

 Type of ribs

 There are several types of ribs.
 Form-ribs, plate-type ribs, truss ribs, closed-ribs, forged ribs and milled ribs, where form-ribs are used for light to medium loading and milled ribs offer the greatest strength.